-The Peep Learning Together programme promotes the vision of the Framework to:
+The Peep Learning Together Programme supports the following aims of the Action Plan: